gregorkaw/streamer-app/README.md

 ## Installation

-To use the Streamer Voting App locally on your computer, follow these steps:
+To use the Streamer App locally on your computer, follow these steps:

 ### Prerequisites